deudmushaaa/simple-property-mgt-app/blueprint.md

 *   **Storage:** Firebase Storage for any file uploads (e.g., lease agreements).
 *   **Receipt Generation:** Using html2pdf.js to generate PDF receipts from HTML.

-## Current Plan: Project Setup
+## Current Plan: Build out the Properties Page

-*   Create a comprehensive `README.md` file for the project.
+*   **Add shadcn/ui components:** Add `Table`, `Button`, `Card`, `Dialog`, `Input`, and `Label` components to the project.
-*   Create a `.gitignore` file tailored for a Next.js project.
+*   **Build Properties Page UI:** Create a table to display a list of properties with placeholder data.
+Add an "Add Property" button that will open a dialog to add a new property.
-*   Configure the Firebase environment by updating `.idx/mcp.json`.
+*   **Create Add Property Dialog:** Design the form within the dialog to capture details for a new property, such as property name, location, and rent amount.